naftali100/async_tgbot/README.md

 You can load file, folders or HandlersHub.

 ##### extra access
-You can load file that will be able to change handlers of other bots. to do so pass true in 3rd arguments to `load_file`.
+File loaded with the ability to change handlers of other bots.

-When laoding file with extra access the handlers in this file loaded with $this of bot_lib/Server.
+The handlers in file loaded with $this of bot_lib/Server.

 The `files` prop in Server class contain the